ghi-electronics/Docs/brainpad/expandability.md

 This page covers further details on the [click modules](../tinyclr/accessories/mikroelektronika_click.md)

-Advanced users can add any of the available mdouels.
-However, there are [courses](courses/intro.md) that cover specifc modules and include all the needed drivers.
+Advanced users can add any of the available modules.
+However, there are [courses](courses/intro.md) that cover specific modules and include all the needed drivers.

 ## Direct Wiring
 This option is only recommended for advanced users with electronics background.

 ![BrainBot](images/brainbot.jpg)

 As a demo, we built this robot with a chassis we ordered from Amazon http://a.co/dwzywoI The continuous servo motors simply plug in.
 Pay attention to wires, where the orange wire should be connected to the pin labeled with ~.
 We then used a breadboard with an ultrasonic distance sensor.
-This will be used to detect objects to backup the robot.
+This will be used to detect objects, to back up the robot.

 ```csharp
 BrainPad.ServoMotors.ServoOne.ConfigureAsContinuous(false);